 What is a DSCR HELOC?

-A Debt Service Coverage Ratio (DSCR) Home Equity Line of Credit (HELOC) is a specialized financial product tailored for real estate investors seeking to leverage the equity in their income-generating properties.
+A DSCR is an acronym for Debt Service Coverage Ratio and HELOC is an acronym for Home Equity Line of Credit.
+The DSCR HELOC is a specialized financial product tailored for real estate investors seeking to leverage the equity in their income-generating properties.

 Unlike traditional HELOCs, which primarily assess the borrower’s personal income and creditworthiness, a DSCR HELOC focuses on the investment property’s ability to generate sufficient income to cover its debt obligations.